arctelix/.dotsys/README.md

 ### topic/.*

-Any file prfixed with a "." will be ignored, but remains part of the repo.
+Any file prefixed with a "." will be ignored, but remains part of the repo.

 Stub files